 The Scotia Secondary Home Financing Program makes it easy for clients to get a mortgage for second homes.
 The second home can be an investment property or a home for other family members, such as children away for school.

-Second home mortgages also apply to cottages.
+Second-home mortgages also apply to cottages.
 Scotiabank allows clients to access up to 80% of the value of their primary home to borrow funds for a vacation cottage.
-The cottage purchase can be made with as little as a 5% down payment, provided the borrower meets credit and income requirements.
+The cottage purchase can be made with as little as a 5% down payment, provided the borrower meets the credit and income requirements.

 To explore second home mortgage options with Scotiabank, you can contact a Scotiabank Home Financing Advisor or contact your local bank branch to set up an in-branch appointment.